-European Competition Law and Regulation (LLM track)
+European Competition Law and Regulation (International and European Law)

 The programme allows students to combine the study of broader legal and theoretical perspectives on EU competition law and regulation with its practical application, for example by participating in the various moot courts, the Amsterdam Law Clinic or in individual research projects.